GIS_Update Courses

 SPATIAL SIMULATION

-Together, the two dimensions of space and time build the spatio-temporal context of our environment.
+Together, the two dimensions of space and time form the spatio-temporal context of our environment.
 Spatial simulation models complement geographical analysis with a process-based approach.
 Thus, they are fundamentally new tools to study systems from a truly spatio-temporal perspective.
-Topics that have been successfully addressed with spatial simulation models include biological applications, geomorphological applications, heuristic algorithms or transport systems.
+Topics that have been successfully addressed with spatial simulation models include biological applications, geomorphological applications, heuristic algorithms, and transport systems.

-This course introduces to agent-based modelling and cellular automata to solve applied complex problems.
-With these methods, you complement your geospatial skillset in geographical analysis and get new impetus for your professional work.
+This course introduces agent-based modelling and cellular automata to solve complex applied problems.
+With these methods, you will complement your geospatial skillset in geographical analysis and gain new insights for your professional work.
+Further details on contents and lecturer.

 General Information